Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Disk Size - Black Hole Mass relation

 We plot the observed accretion disk size at rest frame 2500 \AA \, for all the quasars in the main sample in Figure \ref{fig:disksize_bhmass}, and include results from \citet{Mudd17} for comparison.
 Many of our measurements show significantly smaller uncertainties than \citet{Mudd17}, as that paper only used the DES supernova observations with a cadence around a week, whereas we have primarily employed the standard star fields with higher observational cadences.

 In addition to taking the Eddington ratio as a free parameter of the thin disk model, as is shown in Figure \ref{fig:disksize_bhmass}, we can estimate the Eddington ratio of each quasar in the main sample with the flux-calibrated OzDES spectra.
 We first calculate the bolometric luminosity using the continuum luminosity discussed above and the bolometric corrections $BC_{5100}=9.26$, $BC_{3000}=5.15$ and $BC_{1350}=3.81$ adopted by \citet{Shen2011} from the quasar spectra energy distributions of \citet{Richards2006}.
 We then divide the bolometric luminosity by the Eddington luminosity to calculate the Eddington ratio.
 With the Eddington ratio we calculate the predicted accretion disk size $R_{model}$ from the thin disk model adopting $X=5.04$, and the ratio $R_{obs}/R_{model}$ of the observed disk size to the predicted disk size for each quasar in the main sample.
 We show $R_{obs}/R_{model}$ vs. $R_{model}$ in Figure \ref{fig:ratio_obsvsmod}.
 Most quasars show accretion disk sizes consistent with the prediction of the standard thin disk model.
 This agrees with some previous studies, such as \citet{Mudd17} and \citet{Homayouni2018}.
-However, if we adopt the conversion factor $X=3.36$ without taking the disk variability into account (the blue dotted line in Figure \ref{fig:ratio_obsvsmod}), the observed disk sizes for most quasars will be larger than the prediction of the model.
-We note that some previous studies \citep[e.g.][]{Fausnaugh2016,Jiang2017} also adopted $X=3.36$.
-This indicates that at least part of the discrepancy between the model and the observations in these studies are because they did not consider the effect of the disk variability on the disk size.
+We do not find a systematic trend toward larger disk sizes as found in the Pan-STARRS sample \citep{Jiang2017} and the individual objects such as NGC 5548 \citep{Fausnaugh2016}, NGC 4151 \citep{Edelson2017} and NGC 4593 \citep{Cackett2018}.
+Part of the discrepancy can be due to the choice of the correction factor $X$ in the disk model.
+While most previous studies \citep[e.g.][]{Fausnaugh2016,Jiang2017,Cackett2018} adopted $X=2.49^{4/3}=3.36$, we adopt $X=5.04$ after taking the effect of disk variability into account.
+We note that if we instead use $X=3.36$ (the blue dotted line in Figure \ref{fig:ratio_obsvsmod}), the observed disk sizes for most quasars will be larger than the prediction of the model.
+In addition, the small number of well-studied NGC objects are among the brightest nearby AGN, and their accretion disk sizes may not be representative of typical AGN, or of the predominantly higher-luminosity quasars in our study.